DennisSchulmeister/SynthExperiments/Puredata/README.md

   objects to handle sustain pedal (MIDI CC 64).

-- **Unicorn Wave:** Wavetable synthesizer using band-limited wavetables (one per octave, similar principle as in the Korg DW8000).
+- **Unicorn Wave:** Wavetable synthesizer using band-limited wavetables (one per octave, similar principle as in the Korg DW-8000).
 Really a unicorn regarding clean-code principles and complexity in PD.
-Custom voice allocators and envelops making full use of structures in PD.
-But rather CPU hungry due to this.
+Custom voice allocators and envelopes making full use of structures in PD.
+But the UI is **very** CPU intensive.

 - **Mini Clavier**: Experimental implementation of the Synclavier FM algorithm, using an oscillator bank for the carrier and a single sine for the modulator.